ddyjis/CMT212/Report.md

 ![](http://ww3.sinaimg.cn/large/006tNbRwgy1ff5lvdzu9yj30rf0ieju3.jpg)

 By making use of the grid framework of Materialize, I can easily add many donut charts by assigning classes to `div` elements.
-Users can click on a vaccine type to further investigate the adoption trend over the year.
+Users can <u>click on a vaccine type to further investigate</u> the adoption trend over the year.
 To let the users know they can select the vaccine by clicking the `div` element, I added shadow box effect when user hover it.

 ![](http://ww2.sinaimg.cn/large/006tNbRwgy1ff5m3delvaj313j0kcac9.jpg)

 In the time series plots, I added data points to both series.
 When users hover on the data points, details such as the year and rate appear in a tooltip.
 The scale for vaccine coverage is fixed to show whether there is a high or low adoption rate.
 The scale for mortality rate depends on the maximum mortality rate between 1980 and 2015.
 This scale changes so that it can reflect the changes during that time and hence audience can infer on the potential effects of vaccines.

 Coverage is represented by circles and is displayed above mortality rate which represented by squares.
-This arrangement is used because users are allowed to hover both data when the two data intersect as illustrated below
+This arrangement is used because users are allowed to hover both data when the <u>two data intersect</u> as illustrated below

 ![](http://ww3.sinaimg.cn/large/006tNbRwgy1ff62ilhkm7j307h04smxc.jpg)

 ![](http://ww1.sinaimg.cn/large/006tNbRwgy1ff62i50nhyj308504s74h.jpg)

 I also added a floating button at the lower right corner for users to quickly going back to the top of the page and select another country.
 When users select another country, a new set of donut charts is rendered but the time series plot will be hidden.
 This is because previously selected vaccine may not be adopted in newly selected country.
-To prevent users' confusion for the absence of data, I hide the plot and require users to select a vaccine again.
+To <u>prevent users' confusion</u> for the absence of data, I hide the plot and require users to select a vaccine again.

 #### Other abandoned ideas

 ##### Preventable Disease Data

-At the beginning I also got the data for incidence for vaccine-preventable diseases.
+At the beginning I also got the data for <u>incidence for vaccine-preventable diseases</u>.
 I planned to show how vaccine can prevent people suffering from diseases.
 However, when I further investigate the relationship between vaccines and those diseases, I found that there are many-to-many relationships between them.
 Some vaccines are targeted at several diseases and some diseases could be prevented by several vaccines.
-Together with mortality data, the relationships are too complicated to visualise.
-Therefore, I only used 2 datasets.
+Together with mortality data, the relationships are <u>too complicated to visualise</u>.
+Therefore, I only used 2 datasets.<div style="page-break-after: always;"></div>

 ## Reflective Evaluation

 ### Strength of my work

-- All my visualisations are interactive.
+- All my visualisations are <u>interactive</u>.
 Users can hover on the map and the time series plot for further information.
 This helps users understand the data more easily .
-- There are hierarchies in the visualisation.
+- There are <u>hierarchies</u> in the visualisation.
 Users can reveal more detailed information as they go along each steps.
 When data changes in the map, the donut charts are updated and the plots are hidden to prevent confusion.
-- The visualisation follows simplistic design.
+- The visualisation follows <u>simplistic</u> design.
 By increasing the data:ink ratio, data is delivered with minimum of extra ink that distract audiences.

 ### Weakness of my work

-- The animation of the map updates at fixed interval.
+- The <u>animation</u> of the map updates at <u>fixed time interval</u>.
 I have asked others to evaluate my work and they had different opinions to this function.
 Some of them wanted the updating to slow down so as to have longer time to observe the changes of each country while others wanted it to be faster so that the changes across a longer time are more obvious.
-What I could do is to allow users to manually adjust the speed with the slider.
+What I could do is to allow users to <u>manually adjust</u> the speed with the slider.
-- Only one vaccine can be compared to the mortality.
+- Only <u>one vaccine</u> can be compared to the mortality.
 More vaccine should be allowed to compare at a time as one vaccine maybe only part of the factors that affect mortality rates.
 However, a plot with 21 time series is too complex to delivery information.
-Perhaps I could allow users to pick several vaccines but the maximum number of vaccines that can be selected required further investigation.
+Perhaps I could allow users to pick several vaccines but the maximum number of vaccines that can be selected required <u>further investigation</u>.

 ### Reflection on my learning

 Before doing this project, I thought what I learned from lecture was enough for me to finish the task.
 However, after going through the challenges, I realised that what I know was very little.
 With the help of Google, StackOverflow and the codes from bl.ocks.org, I acquired the information I needed to complete the task.

-While doing the coursework, I learned how to carry out data cleansing such as removing `NaN` values, interpolating missing data using pandas.
-I had experience in data analysis including getting summaries of datasets, using libraries to carry out statistical tests for datasets.
-I understood more about time series analysis.
-I also realised that the trade-off between compatibility and visual efficiency is also a concern in visualisation.
-In addition, I learned how to visualise data in browsers using D3.js and how to use Chrome inspector to debug JavaScript codes.
+While doing the coursework, I learned how to carry out <u>data cleansing</u> such as removing `NaN` values, interpolating missing data using pandas.
+I had experience in <u>data analysis</u> including getting summaries of datasets, using libraries to carry out statistical tests for datasets.
+I understood more about <u>time series analysis</u>.
+I also realised that the <u>trade-off</u> between <u>compatibility</u> and <u>visual efficiency</u> is also a concern in visualisation.
+In addition, I learned how to <u>visualise data</u> in browsers using D3.js and how to use Chrome inspector to <u>debug</u> JavaScript codes.

 Overall, this is a meaningful project and I learned a lot from doing it.
 I am sure I can do better if I were to do similar project again.